702Padmin/Flyertap-Distributor/README.md

 # Flyertap Distributor
+Versions
 Flutter SDK: 3.7.11
-Dart SDKL: 2.19.6
+Dart SDK: 2.19.6

 Mobile Application for Tracking Flyer Distributions.
-The main functionality will be that distributors are able to sign up for the app, and choose the specific area they want to deliver to in las vegas
+The main functionality will be that distributors are able to sign up for the app and choose the specific areas they want to deliver too.
+We want to allow users to be able to be assigned to a flyer campaign.

 ## Database